Some links may be affiliate links. We may get paid if you buy something or take an action after clicking one of these.

 Motorists were also very good towards me – not always so good to each other – but they were courteous and patient for me.
 On the route I took there were plenty of towns and villages, and while many offered no facilities for travellers, the distances between towns with accommodation or ATMs and so-on weren’t greater than 30 miles.

 Though in Slovenia in particular it’s not the distance between towns that I found challenging, rather it was the climbing; riding towards Ljubljana I faced a 14%, a 15% and two 18% gradients in relatively close proximity, it was tough going even with e-assist (and it’s the only day that I used more than 90% of the battery power.)

 Naturally when you ride for a good part of the day food is something close to the heart and the cuisine in both Croatia and Slovenia features lots of meat, lots of diary – the cottage cheese looks and tastes like cream, it’s fabulous, but not something I’ll be telling my cardiologist about – and plenty of fresh veggies, raw, grilled and baked.

 My daughter is vegan and after spending some time with her in Berlin and Budapest I’ve noted that everywhere I’ve travelled, including, Croatia and Slovenia, offer a wide variety of vegetarian options in almost every type of eating place, from fast food to fine dining.
 Good wine too.

 Best of all, both Croatia and Slovenia are very inexpensive compared to neighbouring countries.
 In Slovenia in particular, almost everybody has at least a few words of English which makes all those little interactions every day just a little bit easier.

 Thanks to Grant Walter for sharing his e-bike adventures!
-Make sure you checkout Part 1.
+Make sure you checkout Part 1 and Part 3.